go-acme/lego/docs/content/dns/zz_gen_webnames.md

 ## API key

-Для получения ключа необходимо сменить DNS-сервера на *.nameself.com: Личный кабинет / Мои домены и услуги / Выбрать необходимый домен / DNS-серверы
+To obtain the key, you need to change the DNS server to *.nameself.com: Personal account / My domains and services / Select the required domain / DNS servers

-Ключ API можно будет найти: Личный кабинет / Мои домены и услуги / Выбрать необходимый домен / Управление зоной / Настройка acme.sh или certbot
+The API key can be found: Personal account / My domains and services / Select the required domain / Zone management / acme.sh or certbot settings